Shed and Shift

 The Inner Child: A Deeper Layer For Some Empaths

-For some empaths like Sarah, something ancient activates when they absorb others’ emotions.
+For some empaths like Elena, something ancient activates when they absorb others’ emotions.
 A part that formed when they were very young—a part that learned specific strategies for handling the overwhelm of absorbing everyone’s feelings.

 This is your inner child.
 The part of your psyche that holds your earliest learning about how to stay safe and loved in the world.